 Legislators are disregarding scientific evidence and enacting legislation that codifies misinformation.
 The questions of the effects of abortion on clients' mental health and of fetal pain and fetal viability are three areas in which significant misinformation has been disseminated, and this misinformation has been used as the basis for new legislation limiting abortion.
 The scientific evidence, however, does not support any of these restrictions.

-A number of states have passed or are considering legislation that mandates that women considering abortion be counseled that the procedure can adversely affect a woman’s mental health.
-Yet, both the scientific evidence to date and the history of 44 years of legal abortion in the United States disprove the idea that having an abortion is any more dangerous to a woman's long-term mental health than delivering and parenting a child that she did not intend to have or placing a baby for adoption.
+A number of states mandate that those considering abortion be counseled by medical staff that the procedure can adversely affect their mental health.
+Yet the scientific evidence to date disproves the idea that having an abortion is any more dangerous to a pregnant person's long-term mental health than delivering and parenting a child that they did not intend to have, or placing a baby for adoption.

 Many states have restricted abortions after the 20th week of pregnancy, based on the assumption that the fetus can experience pain beginning at this gestational age.
 However, based on the best available scientific evidence, the fetal capacity to feel pain does not develop until after the beginning of the third trimester of pregnancy, and it is unlikely that that the fetus can experience pain until afer birth.

 In addition, while the 1973 Roe v.
 Wade decision determined “viability” as a critical marker for finding a balance between the right of a person to end an unwanted pregnancy and the interests of the state, there is no clear legal or medical definition of viability, leaving state legislatures free to define the term for themselves, without scientific evidence and with little uniformity between states.